Copyright (c) Meta Platforms, Inc. and affiliates.

 """

-from ax.benchmark.benchmark_problem import BenchmarkProblem
+from ax.benchmark.benchmark_problem import BenchmarkProblem, get_soo_opt_config

 from ax.benchmark.benchmark_test_functions.botorch_test import BoTorchTestFunction